 Instead, what reason does is to help us justify our beliefs and actions to others, convince them through argumentation, and evaluate the justifications and arguments that others address to us.
 In other words, reason helps humans better exploit their uniquely rich social environment.
 This interactionist interpretation explains why reason may have evolved and how it fits with other cognitive mechanisms.

-It makes sense of strengths and weaknesses that have long puzzled philosophers and psychologists — why reason is biased in favor of what we already believe, why it may lead to terrible ideas, and yet is indispensable to spreading good ones.
+It makes sense of strengths and weaknesses that have long puzzled philosophers and psychologists—why reason is biased toward what we already believe, why it may lead to terrible ideas, and yet is indispensable for spreading good ones.

 As an Amazon Associate, I earn a small commission when you purchase a book via this site.